 Millennial customers find chat support more convenient than making a support call.
 Chat support provides the ability to multitask while waiting for a reply from the other end.
 Also, one does not need to go through an inconvenient IVR, before getting connected to the right person.

-Artificial intelligence based chatbots and their integration with Facebook Messenger since 2016, further increased the popularity of chat support among millennials.
+Artificial intelligence based chatbots and their integration with Facebook Messenger since 2016, further increased the popularity of chat support among millennial customers.
 Developing a chatbot from scratch can be costly but it’s fairly easy to create an AI bot on messenger.

 Your aim should be to make chat support as a reliable and instantaneous channel for query resolution.
 Create chat logs and dig into the logs data to have an insight on the following points: